IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 ### 10. Operation Type Table

 All data from the Operation Type table will be returned from the endpoint below.
-You can optionally fetch specific data by including the operation ids, operation type ids, emission type ids, emission category ids, unit ids, equipment ids, last modified start date and last modified end date.
-The Operation endpoint supports pagination.
+You can optionally fetch specific data by including the operation type ids, operation types .
+The Operation Type endpoint supports pagination.

 > Example Request